kalenwallin/notion-as-a-cms/src/content/slides/004-what-notion-is.md

 Notion's structure can be broken down into three main components: Blocks -> Pages -> Databases.

-**Blocks** are pieces of content like text, images, tables, etc.
+**Blocks** are pieces of content like text and media.

-* They can be as small as a single character or contain the entire script of Shrek 2.

 **Pages** are the containers for your blocks.
-Pages can also be blocks called subpages.

-* Subpages are just regular pages but nested within page, creating a hierarchical structure.
+* Pages can be nested within each other, creating a hierachical structure.

 **Databases** are collections of pages that can be sorted, filtered, or visualized based on properties you define.